jonathanyang7/nba_draft03/README.md

 # nba_draft03
-Key skills: Python (Pandas, NumPy, Matplotlib) to wrangle, clean, and visualise data
+Key skills: Python (Pandas, NumPy, Matplotlib) to wrangle, clean, and visualise data.

 Analysis of the performance of the top 3 picks from the 2003 NBA draft.